Mormons & Baptists, Part One

 In recent years the LDS church has been using the tagline “Christian but different.”
 In other words, Mormons consider themselves Christians, but their beliefs and practices are sometimes quite different from traditional creedal Christians.
 (Remember that Baptists are NOT creedal Christians, by the way.)
 It’s helpful to me to think about adding Mormon Christians to other kinds Christians already out there: Evangelical Christians, Eastern Orthodox Christians, Roman Catholic Christians, Baptist Christians.
 Mormon Christians believe that although their doctrine may sound unusual to other Christians, their devotion to Christ and their good works in his name reflect well on the Lord that all Christians seek to emulate.
 And as Jesus himself said in this morning’s passage, his followers will be known by their fruits.
 College Park is certainly known by our fruits!

 So how did this workday come to be planned?
 Well, it was largely due to our 11-year-old daughter Hannah and her longtime friendship with a LDS girl named Sophie.
 About four years ago, as I rotated off the Habitat for Humanity board I starting thinking about how about the same dozen or so churches build all the habitat homes.
 Who were we missing?
 I felt that LDS churches could be a good group for us to build with, so I mentioned it to the Habitat muckymucks.
 They liked the idea, so I mentioned it to Sophie’s dad, Ned, who was the bishop (the lay leader) of the Guilford Ward that year.
 He liked the idea too, but he wondered how they would do the fund-raising, since all of their tithe goes directly to Salt Lake City, which sends them back funds.
-We talked about it once or twice.
+We talked about it once or twice and discussed the possibility of setting up a GoFundMe page where people could donate to our cause.
 Soon after I heard about the vast amount of money that the national LDS leadership was spending in California to get Prop 8 past, and I wondered at that point if we were good fit.
 I decide to leave it for the time being.
 Then this December after Christmas, Ned called and asked if College Park would be interested in a joint workday with his LDS congregation.
 He said that he didn’t have a definite plan in mind yet, since he wanted it to be a joint venture about projects and date.
 I took it to both missions committee and deacons, and both groups passed it unanimously and with excitement.
 People from both missions and deacons volunteered to be on the leader team: Wendy Smithey, Jerry Cunningham, Matt Cravey, Cindy Dillon, Deanna Holt Miller, Beth Webb and I have been meeting with our new LDS friends.

 Even so, why are we doing this?
 The short answer is that I believe this is what the spirit of God is leading us to do.
 You know I rarely use this kind of language, nor do I blame God for my strange ideas.
 But I think this is what God would have us to do right now.